jgonfsbl/nomad-consul-vault_on_aws/README.md

 <summary>2.
 EFS</summary>

 ### EFS configuration
+EFS service is a managed solution for a shared NFS resource disk that can grow up to petabytes.
+In this scenario is going to be used as a mechanism to exchange files, templates, drivers and other resources between the server instances of Nomad/Consul/Vault and the worker/agent instances.

-Create a new EFS shared disk to be accesible vía NFS4 following the setup described in the implementation detail document, in folder [EFS](efs/readme.md).
+To create a new EFS shared disk to be accesible vía NFS4 following the setup is described in the implementation detail document, in folder [EFS](efs/readme.md).

 </details>